eddykang06/mini-gLM/README.md

 mini-gLM is a minimal genomic language model trained on sequences from the hg38 human genome assembly. mini-gLM emphasizes practical model development: a compact architecture, efficient training, and reproducible sequence modeling with minimal compute.

 ## Model description
 mini-gLM is an encoder-only language model trained using a bidirectional masked token prediction objective.
-Input DNA sequences were tokenized using byte-pair encoding (BPE), followed by relative positional encoding using ALiBi.
+Input DNA sequences were tokenized using byte-pair encoding (BPE), followed by relative positional encoding using ALiBi and RoPE.
 The model utilizes alternating linear and dense attention mechanisms.

 ## Repository structure
 ```text